 The dark themes have been the most sought after features in app design for some years now.
 Last year macOS launched Dark Mode, and Google declared a broad universal range of Dark Theme.
 While it was once rare, the current patterns are now dark themes and have become popular.

-If done correctly, the dark mode design is easier to read in low light.
+If done correctly, design the dark mode for your Mobile App is easier to read in low light.
 They lower the eyestrain.
 Based on the screen, they facilitate low battery consumption.
 Nevertheless, a beautiful dark theme is not easy to create.
 We will look at how mobile app designers can start providing their users with a dark mode UI design experience.

 If used for long, the apps that feature too much brightness are harmful to our eyes.
 The use of dark mode will help relax the eye-opening, making it easier to work on applications.
 It helps solve these persistent problems of health and well-being, thus answering why dark mode is common.